yomli/latte-fonts/README.md

 * Addition of the [basis point](https://en.wikipedia.org/wiki/Basis_point), at U+2031, in order to be hated by the BIPM.
 * Addition of the [Copyleft symbol](https://en.wikipedia.org/wiki/Copyleft#Symbol) at code point U+1F12F as [accepted by the Unicode Technical Committe](https://twitter.com/ken_lunde/status/730168010321760258).
 * Addition of the [Bitcoin sign](http://www.unicode.org/L2/L2015/15229-bitcoin-sign.pdf) at code point U+20BF.
+* Addition of the Linux logo at U+F000.

 See the [FONTLOG](FONTLOG.txt) for a much complete changelog.